adanieljohnson/ABLE_2022_Workshop/ABLE 2022 Workshop,text of handouts.md

 ## Procedure

-This method for _copying__cloning__ a repository.
-This method breaks the connection between your copy and the master copy, so changes made to the master do not affect yours.
+This method for _cloning__ a repository breaks the connection between your copy and the master copy, so changes made to the source files do not affect yours.

 1. Use a web browser to log into your GitHub account.